GiuseppeGq20/ipersonica/elaborato/smallPerturbance.md

 author: "Giuseppe Giaquinto"
 ---

-# Mach indipendence
+# Mach Independence

-in the limit of hypersonic flow  and small perturbance the Mach number past a shock wave does not depend on the upstream Mach number,infact:
+in the limit of hypersonic flow  and small perturbance the Mach number past a shock wave does not depend on the upstream Mach number,in fact:

 $$
 M_2\rightarrow \frac 1 {n+1} \frac 1 { (\frac {n+1}n -1)^2} \frac 1 {\theta^2}\\